AnnaCzerwonka/todo-list-react/README.md

           - note: since the app starts with an empty list, initially the buttons are hidden

 **Additional features:**
 - The application now starts with an empty task list.
 - Tasks added via the form are saved in `localStorage`, so they persist after refreshing the page.
+- Input automatically focuses after adding a task.
+- Task logic moved to custom hook `useTasks`.
+- Styles migrated to `styled-components` with `ThemeProvider`.

 ## ![Preview](public/19.gif)